SecurityEssentials/Teams2NVivo/index.md

 * Click *Replace all*.
 It takes a while and looks a bit odd, but it works.
 Click OK to the *Replaced Instances* dialog and you're done.

-## Changing timestamps and removing yeses
+## Changing timestamps

 Sometimes (usually?) the timings on the transcript are a few seconds different from those in the recording.
 NVivo doesn't seem to have an easy way to correct that, so we've implemented one in the script here.

+To fix the timestamps, before doing the conversion,
+* Open the VTT transcript file in a text editor, and the M4A file in a normal viewer.
+* Find a statement that’s identifiable in both (maybe the first thing said) and note the timings T<sub>vtt</sub> and T<sub>m4a</sub> for that statement.
+* Then the timeshift value should be (T<sub>m4a</sub> - T<sub>vtt</sub>, converted to seconds.
+It can often be negative.
+* Put that value in the *Time shift (advanced)* box.

+## Removing interviewer encouragements

 You may also find in an interview that there are a lot of 'ums' and 'yes' that break up the flow.

-To fix either or both:
+To fix that, just tick the *Filter out short phrases* box on the coverter page.
+It removes all interjections less than 10 words long.
+To check you've not missed anything important, the converter shows the list of all words filtered out.

+## Removing a transcript in NVivo to try again

-* Delete the transcript entries in NVivo (either *Select All - Right click Delete*; or just *Undo* a couple of times).
+You can delete the transcript entries in NVivo using (in Edit mode) *Click on an item in the left hand column - Right click Select All - Right click Delete*.
+Or, if you've just done the import, just use *Undo* a couple of times.
-* Go back to the [converter page](converter.html)
-* Enter a suitable timeshift parameter (-10 is typical) and if you want, tick the *Filter out short phrases* box.
-* And reload the transcript.
-The page shows all the words filtered out in the short phrases.
-* And fix the paragraph endings as above.
-Experiment with different values of the timeshift until it's close enough for your needs.

 ## Credits